Cheap Beauty Green Beauty

 Every beauty and skin care expert I’ve ever read said that noone needs toner (or astringent).
 Wash your face well and rinse well.
 Skip the toner.

-Most people, unless your skin is extremely oily, don’t need to wash their faces with a cleanser in the morning.
-Of course it goes without saying that you should thoroughly cleanse your face at night, but as long as you do this, your face is clean enough in the morning.
-Just splash with warm water.
+Most people, unless their skin is extremely oily, don’t need to wash their faces with a cleanser in the morning.
+Of course it goes without saying that you should thoroughly cleanse your face at night, but as long as you do this, your face is clean enough in the morning to just splash with warm water.

 Exfoliation is important for healthy and pretty skin, but you probably don’t need an expensive product.
 Use a very clean washcloth to gently scrub your face.
 Or put some baking soda in your hand and use that as a gentle scrub.
 Or sugar or salt mixed with a little olive oil.
 Olive oil makes a great eye makeup remover by the way!